Deflation stalks Europe's periphery as inflation hits five-year low

 "There's a real risk that the euro zone is entering another recession.
 The inflation number is dangerously close to zero," Capital Economics senior European economist, Jennifer McKeown, said.

-"We think the European Central Bank will probably announce a full-blown quantitative easing programme in the months ahead," she said.
+"We think the European Central Bank will probably announce a full-blown quantitative easing program in the months ahead," she said.

 As unemployment sticks at near record levels and with business confidence weakening again, Europeans are reluctant or unable to spend to support a recovery that began in early 2013.
 It has failed to pick up and is looking increasingly fragile.